Go on, have a piece of cake

 We might think that peer pressure is more of a teenage thing: try the cigarette, have the extra drink, drive that bit faster…

-It can also pop up in a diet context, like when your friend is really pushing that brownie to go with your coffee, or your mum has made a dessert and will be visibly offended if you don’t eat it.
+It can also pop up in a diet context.
+Like when your friend is really pushing that brownie to go with your coffee, or your mum has made a dessert and will be visibly offended if you don’t eat it.

 In this situation, it might be easier to put your own goals and priorities aside for a quiet life.
 But should you have to?